 - The school receives funding to respond to the needs of pupils with SEND from a number of sources that includes: - 1.
 A proportion of the funds allocated per pupil to the school to provide for their education is called Age Weighted Pupil Unit. - 2.
-The Notional SEN budget.
+The Notational SEN budget.
 This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - 3.
 The Pupil Premium funding provides additional funding for pupils who are claiming Free School Meals, who are in the care of the Local Authority or whose parents are in the Armed Services. - 4.
-For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEN Funding allocation.
+For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEND Funding allocation.
 This funding is then used to provide the equipment and facilities to support pupils with special educational needs and disabilities.
-These target the broad areas of need: - 1) Cognition and learning - 2) Communication and interaction - 3) Social, mental and emotional health - 4) Sensory and/or physical for pupils with SEN but without an EHCNA, the decision regarding the support required will be carried out by the Head teacher, SENCo and class teacher as an audit of need termly.
-This will then be related back to parents. • For pupils with an EHCNA, this decision will be reached in agreement with parents when the EHCNA is being produced or at an annual review.
+These target the broad areas of need: - 1) Cognition and learning

+- 2) Communication and interaction

+- 3) Social, mental and emotional health

+- 4) Sensory and/or physical

-If parents wish to discuss the options available for their child, they are welcome to make an appointment to see the Head teacher, class teacher or SENCo.
+If parents wish to discuss the options available for their child, they are welcome to make an appointment to see the Head teacher, class teacher or SENDCo.